 Examines astronomical, optical, and radio telescopes; the galaxies; the clusters of galaxies; and the origin of the universe.
 Also considers the physical properties of the Milky Way Galaxy.
-Prerequisite: Placement into MTH095 or higher; or MTH070 or higher with a grade of C or better; or consent of instructor.
+Prerequisite: Placement into MTH095 or higher (except MTH098); or MTH070 or higher (except MTH098 and MTH105) with a grade of C or better; or consent of instructor.
 Sp